Pancreatic cancer care at Mayo Clinic

 Expertise and rankings

 Mayo Clinic doctors are widely respected for their expertise in diagnosing and treating people with pancreatic cancer.
-Each year, nearly 1,800 people with pancreatic cancer seek care at Mayo Clinic.
-About 470 of them undergo Whipple procedures and related surgeries.
+Each year, more than 3,000 people with pancreatic cancer seek care at Mayo Clinic.

-Mayo Clinic doctors care for people from all 50 states and from numerous countries.
+Mayo Clinic doctors care for people from all 50 states and from many countries.

-Mayo Clinic Cancer Center meets the strict standards for a National Cancer Institute comprehensive cancer center, which recognize scientific excellence and a multispecialty approach focused on cancer prevention, diagnosis and treatment.
+Mayo Clinic Comprehensive Cancer Center meets the strict standards for a National Cancer Institute comprehensive cancer center.
+These standards recognize scientific excellence and a multispecialty approach focused on cancer prevention, diagnosis and treatment.

-Mayo Clinic's campuses in Florida and Minnesota are designated by the National Pancreas Foundation (NPF) as approved NPF Centers — a recognition for high-quality, multidisciplinary care.
+Mayo Clinic's campuses in Florida and Minnesota are designated by the National Pancreas Foundation (NPF) as approved NPF Centers.
+The designation is recognition for high-quality, multidisciplinary care.

 Learn more about Mayo Clinic's quality rankings.